 A successful industrial internet of things (IIoT) implementation requires equal parts of strategy and technology.
 In addition, allotting enough time upfront for planning is essential and mandatory.

 Projects must be planned to reflect business opportunities and requirements with an IIoT platform strategy to justify scaled growth.
-There are 6 must-have capabilities an IIoT architecture must have to be successful:
+There are 6 capabilities an IIoT architecture must have to be successful.

 1. Standardized Connectivity Across Machines

 An IIoT platform offering standardized connectivity across machines substantially simplifies the process enabling a focus on IoT architectures and solutions to deliver maximum value.
 A true enterprise IIoT platform will also bridge the gap that often separates IT (information technology) and OT (operational technology, e.g. machines) data, allowing for workflows and solutions that span the entire organization—from engineering and production, to sales, fulfillment, and service.
 ThingWorx’s native abstraction easily enables this standardized connectivity.

 3. Role-Based Dashboards

 An IIoT platform must enable a robust level of management for different roles and responsibilities—from controls engineers and factory managers, to DevOps and service technicians.
 Role-based dashboards empower individuals with real-time visibility and controls to respond quickly.
 This is why it is essential to plan for all the roles who will be using the system and focusing the data needs to the individual.
 This decentralized approach of application design is better and avoids cumbersome and monolithic dashboards that may overwhelm the end user.